 Step Two: Protective Barrier Treatment

-• If applied on dry ground, we recommend a light watering afterwards to push the treatment into the soil where ants move.
+Pro tip: When applied on dry ground, a light watering afterward helps the treatment penetrate the soil where ants travel.

 Bonus: Bigheaded Ants Swarm in Spring & Summer